ByteDahal/SPOTIFY-API-Pull-ETL-/README.md

 - Making this as an intern interim project
 - generate id, secret key in developer account along with call back url
 - install flask, flask_restful
+- install pyspark
+- set environment variable for spark, hadoop and java
 - good to go